vlad17/vlad17.github.io/_posts/2016-09-17-mapreduce.md

 1. `type Map T K V = T -> [(K, V)]`
 2. `type Reduce K V U = K -> [V] -> U`

 Run-time type requirements (necessary for the implementation) are that `K` is both "shuffle-able" and equality-checkable.
-The ability to shuffle a type depends on one's partioning function.
+The ability to shuffle a type depends on one's partitioning function.
 In the paper, this may be a requirement on orderability or hashability.

-Evaluation's signature, as presented in the MR paper, in psuedo Haskell, would be:
+Evaluation's signature, as presented in the MR paper, in pseudo Haskell, would be:
 ```{haskell}
 -- Assume all are Serializable
 evaluate :: (Hashable k, Eq k) => Map t k v -> Reduce k v u -> [t] -> [u]